-- As of the end of the Third Quarter FY2023, Hendrick Health increased access to healthcare services for patients in its communities through the following initiatives to expand service delivery: - Planned opening of Hendrick Service Center: As previously reported, the new Hendrick Service Center at the Mall of Abilene will allow for the relocation of valuable space to expand clinical services for patients.
-During Q3 FY2023, several departments began moving to the new location.
-The transition of services will continue over the next few months.
+- As of the end of the Fourth Quarter FY2023, Hendrick Health increased access to healthcare services for patients in its communities through the following initiatives to expand service delivery: - Hendrick Service Center: As previously reported, the new Hendrick Service Center at the Mall of Abilene allows for the relocation of valuable space to expand clinical services for patients.
 Hendrick Service Center also enables consolidation of departments for improved operations and efficiencies.

-53 As a result of the Merger in October 2020, legacy ARMC's (now HMC-S) CMS Certification Number ("CCN") was retired, therefore, no data would be in CMS's database to report for legacy ARMC.
+&lt;sup>54 As a result of the Merger in October 2020, legacy ARMC's (now HMC-S) CMS Certification Number ("CCN") was retired, therefore, no data would be in CMS's database to report for legacy ARMC.
 Going forward, all data on CMS's website for Hendrick Medical Center (1900 Pine Street) will be combined performance for both HMC and HMC-S.